piczmar/pure-java-rest-api/README.md

 and a few additional Java libraries (like [vavr](http://www.vavr.io/), [lombok](https://projectlombok.org/)).

 ## Genesis of this project
-I am a day-to-day Spring developer and I got used to this framework so much that I thought how it would be to forget about it for a while and try to build such application from scratch.
+I am a day-to-day Spring developer and I got used to this framework so much that I imagined how it would be to forget about it for a while and try to build completely pure Java application from scratch.

 I thought it could be interesting from learning perspective and a bit refreshing.

-When I started building this I often came across many situations when I missed some features which Spring provides out of the box.
+When I started building this I often came across situations when I missed some features which Spring provides out of the box.

-This time, instead of turning on another Spring capability I had to rethink it and develop it myself.
+At that times, instead of switching on another Spring capability, I had to rethink it and develop it myself.

 It occurred that for real business case I would probably still prefer to use Spring instead of reinventing a wheel.

-Still I believe the exercise was pretty interesting experience.
+Still, I believe the exercise was pretty interesting experience.

 ## Beginning.
 I will go through this exercise step by step but not always pasting a complete code in text